ember-community-russia/awesome-ember/README.md

 ### Charts

-- [ember-sparkles](https://github.com/LocusEnergy/ember-sparkles) - Collection of composable D3 components built with ember-d3-helpers
+- [ember-sparkles](https://github.com/LocusEnergy/ember-sparkles) - Collection of composable D3 components built with ember-d3-helpers.

 ### CI/CD

 - [ember-cli-server-variables](https://github.com/blimmer/ember-cli-server-variables) - An Ember CLI add-on to support adding variables to the generated index.html file's head tag.
-- [ember-ci](https://github.com/mike-north/ember-ci) - Continuous integration goodies for ember.js apps
+- [ember-ci](https://github.com/mike-north/ember-ci) - Continuous integration goodies for ember.js apps.

 ### Code Splitting

 - [ember-engines](https://github.com/ember-engines/ember-engines) - This Ember addon implements the functionality described in the Ember Engines RFC.
 Engines allow multiple logical applications to be composed together into a single application from the user's perspective.
-- [ember-lazy-mount](https://github.com/buschtoens/ember-lazy-mount) - {{mount}} lazy loading route-less engines
+- [ember-lazy-mount](https://github.com/buschtoens/ember-lazy-mount) - {{mount}} lazy loading route-less engines.
 - [ember-cli-bundle-loader](https://github.com/MiguelMadero/ember-cli-bundle-loader) - Addon to allow for multiple bundles and do lazy loading.
 - [ember-cli-lazy-load](https://github.com/duizendnegen/ember-cli-lazy-load) - Support lazily loading your Ember app via splitting it up into Bundles.

 ### Codestyle

-- [ember-cli-template-lint](https://github.com/ember-template-lint/ember-cli-template-lint) - Ember CLI integration for ember-template-lint
+- [ember-cli-template-lint](https://github.com/ember-template-lint/ember-cli-template-lint) - Ember CLI integration for `ember-template-lint`.
-- [ember-cli-alex](https://github.com/yohanmishkin/ember-cli-alex) - alex for Ember apps
+- [ember-cli-alex](https://github.com/yohanmishkin/ember-cli-alex) - alex for Ember apps.
 - [ember-prop-types](https://github.com/ciena-blueplanet/ember-prop-types) - Improved property management for Ember apps and addons.

 ### Command-line apps

-- [ember-cli-create](https://github.com/gossi/ember-cli-create) - CLI wizard to create a new ember project
+- [ember-cli-create](https://github.com/gossi/ember-cli-create) - CLI wizard to create a new ember project.
 - [@ember/optional-features](https://github.com/emberjs/ember-optional-features) - This addon allows you to easily enable/disable optional features in ember-source.
 To clarify what we mean by optional, these are features that will be opt-in/opt-out and optional for the foreseeable future, not features that will be enabled by default.
 It is intended for use with apps only not addons.
-- [ember-cli-rename](https://github.com/trabus/ember-cli-rename) - Addon for ember-cli that provides an `ember rename` command
+- [ember-cli-rename](https://github.com/trabus/ember-cli-rename) - Addon for ember-cli that provides an `ember rename` command.

 ### Command-line utilities

-- [ember-cli-update](https://github.com/ember-cli/ember-cli-update) - Update Ember CLI Ember.js apps and addons (and Glimmer.js apps)
+- [ember-cli-update](https://github.com/ember-cli/ember-cli-update) - Update Ember CLI Ember.js apps, addons and Glimmer.js apps.
 - [ember-cli-deprecation-workflow](https://github.com/mixonic/ember-cli-deprecation-workflow) - An addon geared towards making Ember upgrades easier by allowing you to work through deprecations without massive console noise.

 ### Component addons

 - [ember-diff-attrs](https://github.com/workmanw/ember-diff-attrs)
-- [ember-compatibility-helpers](https://github.com/pzuraq/ember-compatibility-helpers) - Helpers that allow you to write backwards compat Ember addons
+- [ember-compatibility-helpers](https://github.com/pzuraq/ember-compatibility-helpers) - Helpers that allow you to write backwards compat Ember addons.

  ### Compression

-- [ember-cli-deploy-brotli](https://github.com/mfeckie/ember-cli-deploy-brotli) - Ember deploy plugin to support brotli compression
+- [ember-cli-deploy-brotli](https://github.com/mfeckie/ember-cli-deploy-brotli) - Ember deploy plugin to support brotli compression.

 ### Content management systems